curtisnlogan/lodestar-project/README.md

 ### Feature 1: Astronomical Log CRUD

-A comprehensive observation logging system allowing users to:
+A comprehensive **secure** observation logging system allowing authenticated users to:

+-   **User Authentication**: Registration, login, logout with django-allauth
+-   **Secure Access Control**: Role-based permissions ensuring data privacy
--   **Create** new observation entries with date, time, location, and celestial object details
+-   **Create** new observation entries with date, time, location, and celestial object details (In Development)
--   **Read** observation history with search and filtering capabilities
+-   **Read** observation history with search and filtering capabilities (In Development)
--   **Update** existing observations with additional notes, corrections, or enhanced data
+-   **Update** existing observations with additional notes, corrections, or enhanced data (In Development)
--   **Delete** unwanted or duplicate entries to maintain clean records
+-   **Delete** unwanted or duplicate entries to maintain clean records (In Development)

 ### Feature 2: Scientific Data Integration